A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Models for different crystallization concepts

 \section{Models for different crystallization concepts}

-Crystallization design targets specific particle characteristics, using the population balance equation to predict and control these properties.
+Crystallization design targets specific particle characteristics, using the PBE to predict and control these properties.
 However, the parameters that characterize phenomena such as nucleation, growth, and agglomeration are functions of the state of the continuous phase.
 Hence, the states that are necessary to model the significant phenomena must be identified and modeled.
 For cooling crystallization, for example, the necessary states are temperature and concentration as well as potential additional parameters such as stirrer speed or flow velocity.
 Generally, the methods presented in Section~\ref{section:SolutionMethods} can be coupled with arbitrary models that describe the continuous phase.
-In this chapter, we present models for three different crystallizer concepts: a mixed suspension, mixed product removal (MSMPR) crystallizer, an MSMPR cascade, and a tubular crystallizer.
-For both MSMPR models we use the assumption that particles are uniformly distributed in space, which allows the usage of the population balance equation from \eqref{eq:PBEGeneral}.
+In this chapter, we show how models for three different crystallizer concepts can be setup and solved: a mixed suspension, mixed product removal (MSMPR) crystallizer, an MSMPR cascade, and a tubular crystallizer.
+For both MSMPR models we use the assumption that particles are uniformly distributed in space, which allows the usage of the PBE from \eqref{eq:PBEGeneral}.
 For the tubular crystallizer, we use a finite-volume discretization scheme to solve the partial differential equation, where particles are assumed to be uniformly distributed within each volume, again allowing the usage of \eqref{eq:PBEGeneral}.
 For all models, we assume the feed flow to contain seed crystals.